AxonIQ/reference-guide/part2/testing.md

 > **Note**
 >
-> Time is stopped using Joda Time's `JodaTimeUtils` class.
-This means that the concept of stopped time is only visible when using Joda time's classes.
-The `System.currentTimeMillis()` will keep returning the actual date and time.
-Axon only uses Joda Time classes for Date and Time operations.
+> The Fixture uses a `StubScheduler` for time based activity, such as scheduling events and advancing time.
+Fixtures will set the timestamp of any events sent to the Saga instance to the time of this scheduler.
+This means time is 'stopped' as soon as the fixture starts, and may be advanced deterministically using the `whenTimeAdvanceTo` and `whenTimeElapses` methods.

 You can also use the `StubEventScheduler` independently of the test fixtures if you need to test scheduling of events.
 This `EventScheduler` implementation allows you to verify which events are scheduled for which time and gives you options to manipulate the progress of time.
-You can either advance time with a specific `Duration`, move the clock to a specific `DateTime` or advance time to the next scheduled event.
+You can either advance time with a specific `Duration`, move the clock to a specific date and time or advance time to the next scheduled event.
 All these operations will return the events scheduled within the progressed interval.